 North Spit in Coos County is the long tongue of sand that protects Coos Bay/North Bend from the ocean.
 Parts of the Spit are zoned for industrial facilities by Coos County.
 On one of those sites, home to an old Weyerhaeuser operation, Jordan Cove Energy Project (JCEP) has proposed for years to build a massive LNG export (originally an import) facility.
 The promontory juts into Haynes Inlet, directly across Coos estuary from the towns of Coos Bay and North Bend.
-Here the company proposed to site a large LNG export facility that included two enormous LNG storage tanks, and a 420-megawatt power plant called South Dunes power plant.
-The power plant would supply the power necessary to liquefy the gas before export.
+Here the company proposed to site a large LNG export facility that included two enormous LNG storage tanks.
 In addition, in order to build the LNG port for the ships, a massive dredging project of up to 4.25 million cubic yards will be required, the largest ever undertaken in Coos Bay.

 Where would the gas come from?
 It will come from Canadian and/or American gas fields, likely those using both hydraulic fracturing (“fracking”) techniques and tar sands extraction in Canada.
 The so-called “Pacific Connector” pipeline, originally a consortium of Williams Pipeline, PG&E and Veresen, would run from Coos Bay to Malin near Klamath Falls, to pipe the gas to the export facility.
 The 234-mile pipeline would cross about 3,035 acres of forest and woodland, 623 acres of agricultural lands and 488 acres of grassland.
 The pipeline would cross or affect about 400 waterbodies,, including the Coos, Coquille, Rogue and South Umpqua Rivers.
 About 66% of the pipeline would cross private property.
 The pipeline would require a 95-ft. long construction and right-of-way corridor, and then a 60-ft. wide permanent easement corridor thereafter.